 3. Do you have popsicles or broth that I can eat?

 4. What labor and birthing equipment do you provide?
-For example, birthing balls, peanut balls, squat bars, showers, jetted tubs, rocking chairs, birthing stools, etc.
+For example, birthing balls, peanut balls, squat bars, showers, jetted tubs, rocking chairs, and birthing stools, etc.

 5. How comfortable is the hospital with natural births?